Towards Justice, Haitian Workers File Charges Against Greeley Meatpacking Plant

 The worker filing the charge, like hundreds of other Haitian workers currently employed at the JBS meatpacking facility in Greeley, is responsible for removing fat from beef as it moves along a JBS production line, hooking the meat with one hand and slicing the meat with a knife held in their other hand.
 He alleges that he is forced to work at such extreme speeds that he can’t even release his hand from his hook for a moment during his shift.

 Due to this stress, he currently can’t close his fingers on his left hand, which are locked in a clawed position.
 Several Haitian workers at the plant are experiencing this injury along with more cuts to their hands and fingers due to JBS’s line speeds.
-The charge alleges that during the shift, made up of predominantly Haitian workers, line speeds are as high as 430 heads of cattle per hour, whereas during the plant’s other shift, line speeds are often between 250-300 heads per hour.
+The charge alleges that during the shift, made up of predominantly Haitian workers, line speeds are as high as 430 head of cattle per hour, whereas during the plant’s other shift, line speeds are often between 250-300 head per hour.

 The charge also alleges that JBS is not granting Haitian workers permission to use the bathroom during their shifts.
 This means that Haitian workers are frequently forced to hold their urine for hours while cutting meat moving along the processing lines at unprecedented speeds.
 The charge alleges that one worker urinated in her pants when she wasn’t granted permission to leave the line.